yateendra/yateendra.github.io/_posts/2020-01-01-malajkudum-waterfall-kanker.md

 ---
-title: 'Our trip to Malanjhkudum Waterfall'
+title: 'Our Trip to Malanjhkudum Waterfall'
 layout: post
 description: 'Malanjhkudum Waterfall is located around 10 kilometers from Kanker city; the road was good enough.
 I visited there along with my friends on the occasion of Dec.
 31st.'
 ---